jchacks/python_template_program/README.md

 #### Unimportant Logging Detour

-The other parts of the `config.py` file are to do with logging.
-For progress bars in python I use the `tqdm` package.
-However normal logging/printing do not play nicely with tqdm.
-In order to smooth out the kinks I redirect the logging output through the `tqdm.write` method and package it up nicely in a logging handler `TqdmLoggingHandler`.
-Is used by default in the `make_logger` function.
-All that you need to worry about is using the `make_logger` function.
+The other parts of the [`config.py`](src/config.py) file are to do with logging.
+The `tqdm` package offers some great progress bars that are handy for monitoring longer running tasks.
+However, normal logging and printing do not play nicely with tqdm.
+To fix this it is required that logging output is redirected through the `tqdm.write` method.
+The [`TqdmLoggingHandler`](src/config.py#L15)  logging handler is used by default in the `make_logger` function and solves these issues.

-When using logging in a module that should not be run it is good to define loggers like `logger = logging.getLogger(__name__)`.
+When using the python `logging` module inside your own module you should declare your logger using `logging.getLogger(__name__)`.
+This automatically records the module name making it easier to track down errors.

 ```python
 # some_module
 import logging